Matt Brown (basketball)

 Matthew Scott Brown (born December 15, 1969) is an American college basketball coach and the current head men's basketball coach at the State Fair Community College.
-He was the former head coach at University of Missouri-Kansas City from 2007 to 2013.
+He was the former head coach at the University of Missouri-Kansas City from 2007 to 2013.
 Before becoming the head coach at UMKC, Brown was a member of John Beilein's staff for 10 years, five years at Richmond and five years at West Virginia.
 He was fired as head coach of UMKC on March 12, 2013, after posting a 64–122 record in six seasons.

-From August 2015 to March 2016, Brown served as coach of the Northland Christian School.
-He was the head coach of Wentworth Military Academy in 2016–2017 while also serving as an adjunct professor of lifetime fitness.
-Brown was hired as head coach of State Fair Community College in April 2017.
+From August 2015 to March 2016, Brown served as the Northland Christian School coach.
+He was the head coach of Wentworth Military Academy from 2016 to 2017 while also serving as an adjunct professor of lifetime fitness.
+Brown was hired as the head coach of State Fair Community College in April 2017.